 Whenever possible, I will use a sturdy Gitzo Series 3 carbon fibre tripod with a Wimberley head or a Gitzo Explorer Mk II tripod with the ArcaSwiss Monoball head.

 Then there is a lot of additional stuff that can provide extra opportunities and perspectives in the field.
-Like IR and cable remote releases, an Elinchrom Ranger Quadra flash set, Canon Speedlite 600EX flash guns, Better Beamer flash extenders, and a TrailMaster IR trapping system, etc.
+Like IR and cable remote releases, an Elinchrom Ranger flash set, Canon Speedlite 600EX II flash guns, Camtraption PIR trapping systems, etc.

 But again, the equipment is only one of many aspects to successful wildlife photography.

 I once read the following quote: